nekowinston/traefik-local-nix/README.md

 And `ping this.test` should get a response from `127.0.0.1` (universal).

+> **Note**\
+> I provide a convenience script, `install.sh`, in this repo, which can handle the remaining steps.
+The steps below are for the manual installation.

 ## 2. Set up a local Root CA, and prepare certificates

 Clone this repository